No. 3 Michigan beats Ohio State for 2nd straight year, 45-23

 Again, Michigan was the best team in The Game, this time by a score of 45-23.

 Behind career-performance by J.J.
-McCarthy and Donovan Edwards, the Wolverines (12-0, 9-0, No. 3 CFP) advance to the Big Ten championship next Saturday, with hopes for a second straight playoff appearance firmly in their control.
+McCarthy and Donovan Edwards, the Wolverines (12-0, 9-0, No. 3 CFP) advance to the Big Ten championship next Saturday against Purdue, with hopes for a second straight playoff appearance firmly in their control.

 As for the Buckeyes (11-1, 8-1, No. 2 CFP), they’ll have to hope they can back into the College Football Playoff after again crumbling in their most important game.